 - Abnormal sleep behaviors, such as driving or eating when not fully awake, or increased occurrences of sleepwalking

 Furthermore, some studies are demonstrating a possible correlation between excessive ingestion of prescription sleeping pills and increased susceptibility to infection, depression, suicide, and even cancer.

 Alternative Methods of Treatment

 Thankfully, there are a variety of safe and effective alternative treatments that don’t involve doses of prescription drugs.
-At South Florida Sinus and Allergy Center, we specialize in a number of these methods.
+At Florida Sinus & Snoring Specialists, we specialize in a number of these methods.